-As has been the case since its inception, the conference will be held at John Jay College, offering overviews of the University’s key IT initiatives, discussions of how technology continues to affect teaching, scholarship, and administration, and a chance to meet with vendors.
-As always, proposals for presentations are invited from the CUNY community, particularly about how tech-mediated changes can lead to important shifts in practice.
+As has been the case since its inception, the conference will be held at John Jay College, offering overviews of the University’s key IT initiatives, discussions of how technology can support and advance teaching, scholarship, and administration, and a chance to meet with vendors.
+As always, proposals for presentations are invited from the CUNY community, particularly on how innovations can be shared and sustained.

-2. How are we moving away from “random acts of innovation” and toward ways of consolidating and disseminating effective change through collaboration?
-What are we doing to make effective change more visible, more accessible, more supportable?
+2. How are we moving away from “random acts of innovation” and toward ways of consolidating and disseminating effective change?
+What are we doing to make innovations more visible, more accessible, more supportable?

 Proposals are invited for panels or presentations but also roundtables, workshops, and other interactions.
 Specifying format as well as focus, each proposal should include a title, an abstract of no more than 200 words, and the name and affiliation of each party to the proposal.
 (Proposals are welcome from individuals but are particularly welcome from groups that have found ways of arranging multiple perspectives on a subject.)

-Submit a proposal by 9/15/14.
+Proposals must be submitted using this form by 9/16/15.
 Acceptances will be announced by the end of that month.